ZenMar2000/MyEvolutionSim2/README.md

 # Can I edit / copy / contribute / etc...?
 Sure you can, just put me in the credits if you use it.

+For contributors, I'd like to keep it as is.

 ## Credits

 Video inspiration, some stuff implemented is loosely inspired by it: https://www.youtube.com/watch?v=N3tRFayqVtk